Release Date: June 13th, 2005

 Where this story ends up going isn’t too hard to guess but the journey to get to the conclusion is a pain (despite the film being just over an hour long) because these two-dimensional figures are shackled to a script that gives them poor back-stories that lazily exploit rape and murder.
 These are told awkwardly in flashbacks shown through the course of the story.
 Okay, I do have one thing nice to say about the inept shooting style which is that at least those sections were brief and not too sleazily exploitative.

 I feel sorry for the actors who bravely run around half-naked with nothing but towels strapped around them (amazing towels that don’t fall off!) for nearly an hour.
 The only survivors from this acting massacre are Shugo Oshinari as the main character Ken.
 He has graduated to indie and mainstream films like Kabukicho Love Hotel (2015) and Buzz (2015).
 The beautiful Ayaka Maeda (前田綾花) who appeared in The Suicide Manual (2012) has disappeared as far as I can tell (come back to us!).

-They are tryng hard to give their characters some life but their co-stars are wooden or their melodramatic performance is pitched so high they have shot through the stratosphere.
+They are trying hard to give their characters some life but their co-stars are wooden or their melodramatic performances are pitched so high they have shot through the stratosphere.

 Out of all the low-budget J-horror movies I have watched, this is pretty much the worst.
 I try and highlight something good in every film but the only thing with this one is that it lasts about an hour.
 It has an intriguing start and a decent premise undone by some poor work.
 A bigger budget may have saved this.
 It is competently shot but doesn’t do anything new or exciting for too much of its execution.
 I couldn’t remember the music from the film and re-watching the trailer I think it was because my mind wanted to block out the horrible memories.